Maurice Davis

 Maurice Davis (December 15, 1921 – December 14, 1993) was a rabbi and activist.
 He served on the President's Commission on Equal Opportunity, in the Lyndon B. Johnson Administration and was a director of the American Family Foundation, now known as the International Cultic Studies Association.
-Davis was the rabbi of the Jewish Community Center of White Plains, New York and a regular contributor to The Jewish Post and Opinion.
+Davis was the rabbi of the Jewish Community Center of White Plains, New York, and a regular contributor to The Jewish Post and Opinion.

 Personal and family life

 Rabbi Davis married Marion Cronbach, daughter of Rose Hentil and prominent reform rabbi and well-known pacifist (and Davis's teacher) Abraham Cronbach.
-Davis and his wife had two children, both went on to become rabbis.
+Davis and his wife had two children, both of whom went on to become rabbis.

 Civil rights work

 In 1952, Davis founded the Kentucky Committee on Desegregation.
 In 1965, he walked with Martin Luther King Jr. in Alabama, on the third of the Selma to Montgomery marches, and was appointed to the Equal Employment Opportunity Commission by President Johnson.